Our volunteers impact teens’ lives

 - Financial literacy ranks low among high school students, around 60% in recent studies.
 In the very near future, each of these young people will need to make important financial decisions with potential life-long consequences.

-- Wisconsin high schools have varied resources and demands to bring financial education to students.
-Each year, thousands of Wisconsin teens graduate without knowing how to manage money.
+- High schools have varied resources and demands to bring financial education to students.
+Each year, thousands of teens graduate without knowing how to manage money.

 - A poor background in money management follows teens into adulthood: “Their lack of clear understanding regarding basic financial concepts is therefore likely to undermine efforts to establish themselves as well-functioning adults.”
 (Research: Lusardi, Mitchell, and Curto, 2010)